digitalyoshixi/phla11/content/Moral Disagreement.md

 Likewise, there is widespread disagreement in [[Causality]].
 But nobody wants to doubt causation exists.

 But, moral nihilism/non-cognitivism is self-refuting when it comes to these because the position depends on facts
+# Realist Explanation of Disagreement
+Most moral disagreements are actually about non-moral facts.
+- [[Tax the Rich]] vs [[Trickle-down Economics]].
+Both want to grow the economy, they just disagree about the economy
+-